lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

   in an interactive queries endpoint.

 I am using the code used in this article as a Kotlin playground so I will probably work on some of this points myself.
-If you're intested, go give it a star.
+If you're interested, give it a star.